Xiao Liwu

-Xiao Liwu (小礼物; meaning: "Little Gift") is a male giant panda born at the San Diego Zoo on July 29, 2012.
+Xiao Liwu (小礼物 (Little Gift); born July 29, 2012) is a male giant panda born at the San Diego Zoo.

 Xiao Liwu is the sixth cub born to his mother Bai Yun, and the fifth for his father Gao Gao.
 He has one half-sister, Hua Mei, through Bai Yun.
 He also has two full brothers, Mei Sheng and Yun Zi, and two full sisters, Su Lin and Zhen Zhen.
 Like his full siblings, he was conceived via natural mating.